 Summary: To allow the user to control how their personally identifying data is being used.

 Users are able to contribute to the community anonymously.
-In this case, we create a random hashed identifier for the users so they can modify their contribution.
+In this case, we create a random hashed identifier for the users so they can modify their contributions.
 The anonymous contributions are not processed and other users are not able to identify the contributor in any way.

 Right to data portability